 Whitehead Institute for Biomedical Research

-An important benefit of the suite has been the reduction of errors in the grant preparation process.
-Cayuse 424 analyzes each proposal as it is prepared and checks for any errors that would prevent the proposal from being submitted successfully.
-This allows ALMs to catch mistakes and warnings before they submit their proposals, saving them the hassle of having to resubmit later.
+An important benefit of the suite is reducing errors during grant preparation.
+Cayuse 424 analyzes each proposal as it is prepared and uses real-time, opportunity-specific checks for any errors that would prevent the proposal from being submitted successfully.
+This allows ALMs to catch mistakes and warnings before they submit their proposals, saving them the hassle of resubmission.
 Additionally, because Whitehead used to rely heavily on a paper system, staff would occasionally make errors during data entry.
-Now that the ALMs can input information by themselves, and the proposal is routed through the approval process electronically, the number of data entry errors has gone down dramatically.
+Now that ALMs can input information themselves, and the proposal is routed through the approval process electronically, data entry errors have decreased dramatically.